 Tānia Gaffey is a dedicated early childhood educator and mentor who has shared her experiences with using Storypark’s new planning tools and how Te Puna Reo o Ngā Kākano (an urban-based, kaupapa Māori, Bronze Enviroschool in Thorndon, Wellington) have customised plans to suit their unique curriculum.

-In New Zealand, Provisionally Certificated Teachers (often newly qualified teachers) need to complete induction and training over two years in order to gain full certification and meet all of the Practising Teacher Criteria.
-The Practising Teacher Criteria are standards for quality teaching that teachers in New Zealand must meet to be issued with and renew a full practising certificate.
+In New Zealand, Provisionally Certificated Teachers (often newly qualified educators) need to complete induction and training over two years in order to gain full certification and meet all of the Practising Teacher Criteria.
+The Practising Teacher Criteria are standards for quality teaching that educators in New Zealand must meet to be issued with and renew a full practising certificate.

 Tānia is currently mentoring a couple of Provisionally Certificated Teachers (PCTs) who are both diligent and resourceful in their process of evidence-gathering for full certification.
 Because PCTs must show quality evidence of their training to meet the Practising Teacher Criteria, Tānia has created a specialised plan using Storypark’s new planning feature that is specific to their needs and represents their personal evidence in a more visual way than before.